Heath (musician): 1986–1997: Early bands and X Japan

 Heath's first known band was the heavy metal group Paranoia, which he joined in 1986.
 Vocalist Nov, who later went on to join Aion, explained that when the band was looking for a new bassist, he randomly approached Heath at a live house and asked him to join, without knowing that he was actually a bass player.
 At the time, Heath had just formed a band called Vanguard with future Justy-Nasty vocalist Kenichi "Rod" Fujisaki, but they disbanded before playing a single show.
 Paranoia released the album Come From Behind in 1987, which includes the Heath-penned "Honest Promise", before splitting up the following year.
-In 1988, Heath formed Beet-Sweet with future Eins:Vier members Luna and Yoshitusgu.
+In 1988, Heath formed Beet-Sweet with future Eins:Vier members Luna and Yoshitsugu.
 At his own suggestion, Heath was vocalist of the band.
 When they broke up after only six months, he formed Chaos Mode with future Eins:Vier vocalist Hirofumi, but left the group shortly thereafter.

 After moving to Tokyo in 1990, Heath joined the band Sweet Death.
 At his suggestion, they changed their name to Media Youth.
 When they temporarily stopped performing due to the departure of their vocalist, Heath joined Majestic Isabelle in 1991.
 They notably performed at Extasy Summit '91, an event put on by X drummer Yoshiki's Extasy Records.
 Heath had previously been introduced to X guitarist Hide through a common friend, and attended their Nippon Budokan concert in May 1990.
 When Majestic Isabelle went on hiatus in 1991, Heath resumed playing with Media Youth.
 However, he did not stay with them long, because in May 1992, Hide invited him to join X after a rehearsal with the band.
 Heath explained that Hide had asked him to record with X as they were lacking a bassist following the departure of Taiji that January and gave him a demo tape of about five songs to learn.
 After playing with the band in a studio, he received a phone call almost immediately after getting home from Hide, who told him that everyone liked him and to consider officially joining.
 Once he did, Heath was immediately sent to Los Angeles to re-record the bass parts of his predecessor.